Dog Eats Sand Resized

 Most dogs unintentionally ingest too much sand because of their play and behavior overall at the beach.
 Grooming at the beach or playing with toys that are coated in sand can cause dogs to swallow excessive amounts of sand that may add up over time.
 You should rinse their toys frequently with fresh water during play to prevent accidental sand ingestion.

-Avoid Digging Holes or Drinking Ocean Water
+Deter Dog from Digging Holes in Sand or Drinking Ocean Water

 Many dogs like to dig holes at the beach, and this is another way excessive sand can be ingested.
 It is also important to prevent your pet from ingesting salt water, as this can cause gastrointestinal upset and can lead to elevated sodium levels and neurological signs.